jxhe/vae-lagging-encoder/README.md

 python toy.py --aggressive 1 --plot_mode multiple
 ```

-Here `--plot_mode` can be specified as `single` to reproduce a single-point trajectory figure (Figure 3 in the paper).
+Here `--plot_mode` can be specified as `single` to reproduce the single-point trajectory figure (Figure 3 in the paper).
 This command trains a VAE model with aggressive training on synthetic data, and the required statistics is saved in folder `plot_data` (folder would be created automatically if non-existing).

 Then run the plotting script: